 If you use a flat iron to straighten or smooth your hair and you’ve noticed it’s not working like it used to, that may mean it needs a good cleaning.
-Hair products such as conditioners and styling products can cake up on the plates and reduce their effectiveness.
-They can also potentially cause the flat iron to damage to your hair because the baked-on products turn into crusts that grab onto your strands as you try to pull the iron smoothly through.
+It’s important to understand how to clean flat iron hair straightener.

-Fortunately, cleaning your flat iron and restoring it to its original effectiveness is remarkably simple.
-It doesn’t matter whether your iron’s plates are made of ceramic, tourmaline or whatever – any material that works as a hot surface for straightening hair can be cleaned with the following method.
+Fortunately, cleaning your flat iron and restoring its original effectiveness is easy.
+It doesn’t matter whether your iron’s plates are made of ceramic, tourmaline or whatever – these tips tell you how to clean a flat iron, no matter what it’s made of.

-- Dampen a textured cloth such as a dish towel or washcloth with water.
+2. Dampen a textured cloth such as a dish towel or washcloth with water.

-- Gently run the damp cloth over the plates, especially where you can see grime.
+3. Gently run the damp cloth over the plates, especially where you can see grime.
 Don’t press or scrub – just keep running the cloth over the grime gently until it comes off.

-- You can use other parts of the cloth to clean the rest of the wand.
+4. You can use other parts of the cloth to clean the rest of the wand.
 Plastic areas can be scrubbed if needed.

-- If there are any tight spots with grime in them, a damp cotton swab can be used to get in there and clean it out.
+5. If there are any tight spots with grime in them, a damp cotton swab can be used to get in there and clean it out.

-- Be sure you let the iron dry thoroughly before you use it again.
+6. Be sure you let the iron dry thoroughly before you use it again.

 If water isn’t working, you can use alcohol to remove the baked-on grime.
 Some people will tell you that you must use a product marketed for cleaning hair styling tools, but the main ingredient in those products is simple alcohol, which is all you really need.

 If you notice that it takes about 3 days to start getting like that, I would suggest cleaning it every other day to prevent it not working so well on the third day.
 If it takes ten days, then cleaning every nine days (or once a week, if that’s easier to remember) should keep your iron in great shape.